alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-postponed-shared-element-transitions-part3b.md

     '/2012/06/app-force-close-honeycomb-ics.html']
 ---

 This post continues our in-depth analysis of _shared element transitions_ by discussing an important feature of the Lollipop Transition API: postponed shared element transitions.
-It is the fourth of a series of posts I will be writing on the topic:
+It's the fourth of a series of posts I will be writing on the topic:

 * **Part 1:** [Getting Started with Activity & Fragment Transitions][part1]
 * **Part 2:** [Content Transitions In-Depth][part2]